rokucommunity/vscode-brightscript-language/README.md

 </component>
 ```
-with "ComponentName" editabl eand cursor inside the block
+with "ComponentName" editable and cursor inside the block

 Typing `<field<tab>` generates
 ```xml